Supplies Needed

 Dyeing Synthetics?

 Don’t worry — you can use our dye for synthetics, Rit DyeMore, to dye fabrics with more than 40% polyester.
-Check out our tutorial to learn how to tie-dye synthetics.
+This tutorial doesn’t cover tie-dyeing synthetics so please head to our step-by-step tutorial on tie-dyeing with Rit DyeMore for Synthetics.

 Pick a Color